siruguri/cclr_parsing_code/README.md

 # Introduction

-This application parses a MySQL database dump of contacts from a Civi database and converts it to a format suitable for import via the Google Shared Contacts API.
+This application parses a MySQL database dump of contacts belonging to a specified group in a Civi database and converts it to a format suitable for import via the Google Shared Contacts API.

 # Installation